TosbackCgusBridge-Bot/CGUs-versions/Amazon/unknown.md

 “Digital Content” means digitized content (including third-party content), such as videos, music, apps, games, skills, photos, audio, books, newspapers, magazines, and related features and functionality.

-“Product” means a Fire TV Edition television that is developed and manufactured by a third party and enables access to Amazon Services.
+“Product” means a Fire TV Edition device that is developed and manufactured by a third party and enables access to Amazon Services.

 **1\.
 Amazon Services, Amazon Software**